KxSystems/docs/docs/ml/toolkit/fresh.md

 The `.ml.fresh.createfeatures` function applies a set of aggregation functions to derive features.
 There are 57 such functions available in the `.ml.fresh.feat` namespace, though users may select a subset based on requirements.

-Syntax: `.ml.fresh.createfeatures[table;aggs;cnames;dict]`
+Syntax: `.ml.fresh.createfeatures[t;aggs;cnames;ptab]`

 Where

--   `table` is the input data in the form of a simple.
+-   `t` is the input data in the form of a simple table.
 -   `aggs` is the id column name (syms).
 -   `cnames` are the column names (syms) on which extracted features will be calculated (these columns should contain only numerical values).
--   `dict` is a dictionary hyperparameter functions to be applied, if only functions that contain no hyperparameters are to be applied this is to be set as 0b.
+-   `ptab` is a table containing the functions and parameters to be applied to the `cnames` columns.
+This should be a modified version of `.ml.fresh.params`

 This returns a table keyed by id column and containing the features extracted from the subset of the data identified by the id.